GLOBAL MARKETS-Oil gains on Kuwait strike; global shares highest since Dec

 "We came into the year concerned about Chinese growth and an aggressive (Federal Reserve), and we've gotten nothing even remotely similar to where our fears were."

 U.S. stocks were mixed.
-The S&P 500 closed less than 2 percent from a record high in a session marked by rising energy stocks and a solid quarterly report from pharmaceutical company Johnson & Johnson.
-J&J rose 1.6 percent to $112.68.
+The S&P 500 edged closer to a record high in a choppy session marked by rising energy stocks and a solid quarterly report from pharmaceutical company Johnson & Johnson.
+J&J rose 1.3 percent to $112.41.

 The rise in crude prices from below $30 a barrel in February and recent signs of steady economic growth in China, along with the U.S. Federal Reserve's cautious approach to raising interest rates, all have boosted stock prices in recent weeks.